A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 … Between them there are dancers moving with slow motion.

-… After the performance’s end, the people receive at the exit each one a cart – postal with a subject of the visual material, as an urge to write a few words to a beloved person of their own, to somebody they miss (like the main person of the story who decided to send to his cousin a “verbal” recorded letter).
-More specifically:
+… After the performance’s end, people receive at the exit each one a cart – postal with a theme of the visual material, as an urge to write a few words to a beloved person of their own, to somebody they miss (like the main person of the story who decided to send to his cousin a “verbal” recorded letter).

-..Around two months before the presentation, many leaflets are distributed in the city where the event will take place.
-The leaflets inform about the residents’ desire to remove Ars Moriendi camp from the city (of course there is no such camp, the leaflets are vague and unclear; it is NOT mentioned what exactly is going on nor has there ever really been a protest about such a cause).
+Of course there is no such camp, the leaflets are vague and unclear; it is NOT mentioned what exactly is going on nor has there ever really been a protest about such a cause.

-Let it be noted that the point of this event’s part is not to ‘trick” citizens – as it will very soon become obvious to the majority that the whole matter of the camp is fictional.
+Let it be noted that the point of this event’s introductory part is not to “trick” citizens by presenting as real something fictional.

-The aim is to promote the event and to extend the event’s main core into its own advertising campaign.
-Furthermore it is a “game” with the nature and the limits of the word “reality”, a line of thought that is in many ways charged in our days.
-This is how the rest of the event develops :
+The aim is to promote the event and to extend the event’s main ideological core into its own advertising campaign.
+Furthermore it is a “game” with the nature and the boundaries of the word “reality”, a line of thought that is in many ways charged in our days.

 ..There is a limited number of viewers who can participate at each event’s presentation (even if the size of the space available is very big).
 The small number of viewers in an enormous empty space is a factor that contributes to the experiential aspect of the event.

-…The play between reality and fiction continues, as the audience is received by a “guide” (actress) into the small reception area.
+…The play between reality and fiction that started 2-3 weeks before the “opening” of the live presentations, continues, as the audience is received by a “guide” (actress) into a small reception area.
 She announces that city authorities have decided to maintain the ruins of the camp, which they are about to visit.

 ..The audience move into the main space.
 There are no seats.
 They can move around freely over the whole area.
 Scattered around there are about 20 actors/actresses frozen at various spots making up a “living” scenery.
 (The large number of actors and the absence of seats are also factors contributing to the experiential aspect of the event).

 …Lights dim.
-Fifteen-twenty projectors are turned on and the slides create a virtual space surrounding viewers and having an intense effect on them.
+The projectors are turned on and the slides create a virtual space surrounding viewers.
 The whole work is heard, recorded, just like it exists on the CD, and slides change at specific moments.